-Are you a flight away from free healthcare?
+Are you a flight away from healthcare?
 Is this stopping you from taking out expat health insurance?

 If the above sounds like your current situation, I want you to take a moment to consider situations and illnesses where you would not be able to fly back home, and would instead need to get medical care in your host country.
 The purpose of this article is not to fear monger, rather, I hope to inform people of the information which airlines and the medical profession uses, so that you can make your own decisions as to whether being uninsured is a wise choice.
 The alternative may be being stuck abroad, unable to fly home, and having to foot potentially unaffordable bills yourself.